radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 dedicated section for that later in the document.
 -->

-Today, users of Radius (and importantly, future users of Radius) use many Kubernetes-specific tools in their production workflows, such as Flux and ArgoCD.
-The usage of these tools presents an issue when trying to integrate Radius - they can't deploy Radius resources directly since Radius resources are not Kubernetes objects.
-This design document proposes updates to Radius will allow users to deploy Radius resources by authoring Kubernetes CRDs, which will enable usage of Radius with GitOps tools as well as other Kubernetes-specific tools.
+Today, users of Radius and future adopters of Radius use many Kubernetes-specific tools in their production workflows.
+Most of these tools operate on Kubernetes resources exclusively - which presents a problem when trying to deploy resources defined in Bicep manifests.
+This design proposes the creation of a new Kubernetes controller (BicepDeployment controller) in Radius that will allow users to deploy resources defined in Bicep manifests using Kubernetes tooling.

 ## Terms and definitions